virgilvox/node-onedrive-unofficial/README.md

-# node-onedrive-unofficial
+# node-onedrive-unofficial v0.0.2

 `node-onedrive-unofficial` is a limited OneDrive client using the [new OneDrive API](http://dev.onedrive.com).

 What works:

 * authentication
-* uploading a single file (chunked uploader)
+* uploading a single file using the chunked uploader
 * raw API calls

 What doesn't work yet:

 * convenience methods for everything else
-* Express integration for OAuth2 (currently manual)
+* Passport integration for OAuth2 (currently manual)
 * self-hosted authentication server